 Goa Casino and Gambling Market Overview

-The Delta Corp Group and the Pride Group chiefly dominate the off-shore casino market in Goa.
-The Delta Group owns three off-shore gaming licenses, the Pride Group owns too and the MDLR group owns one.
+Delta Corp Group and the Pride Group chiefly dominate the off-shore casino market in Goa.
+It owns three off-shore gaming licenses, the Pride Group owns too and the MDLR group owns one.

 - Previously known as ‘Casino Royale’.

 - Live off-shore gaming casino with three operational decks.